awaelchli/pytorch-demo/README.md

 1. [Anaconda 3][1]: Download and install the 3.x version of Anaconda.
 It comes with Python 3.
 After installation, make sure that the command 'conda' is a recognized command.
 If not check that ```INSTALL_DIR/anaconda3/bin``` is included in your path variable.
 2. Create a new environment: ```conda create -n pytorch-demo python=3.7```
 3. Activate the environment: ```conda activate pytorch-demo```
-4. Install [PyTorch][2]: If you have a system with a NVIDIA graphics card, choose the installation for GPU, otherwise install the CPU-only version.
+4. Install [PyTorch][2]: If you have a system with a NVIDIA graphics card that supports CUDA, choose the installation for GPU, otherwise install the CPU-only version.
    * GPU: ``` conda install pytorch torchvision cudatoolkit=10.0 -c pytorch ```
    * CPU: ``` conda install pytorch-cpu torchvision-cpu -c pytorch ```
 5. Deactivate the environment: ``` conda deactivate ```